zooniverse/nero/README.md

 # Nero

-This runs as a service listening to the Kafka event stream coming out of Panoptes, determines when a subject needs to retired, in which case it calls back to Panoptes' API to mark it as retired.
+This runs as a service listening to the event stream coming out of Panoptes, determines when a subject needs to retired, in which case it calls back to Panoptes' API to mark it as retired.

 ### Development